cbonoz/rapyd22/README.md

 ### How It Works

 The prototype application includes a set of some of the most popular credit cards with rewards details including limits and durations for each.
 A user can select each card owned, which is saved to a user profile.
-When making a purchase using the RapydReward checkout experience, the user is shown which of their available credit cards provides the highest value reward based on the merchant category the purchase falls under.
+When making a purchase using the RapydReward checkout experience, the user is shown which of their available credit cards provides the highest value reward based on the particular merchant category the purchase falls under.

+The merchant category selection shown in the app is for demo purposes, the user or merchant of RapydRewards should wire in the appropriate category closest matching one from the `/categories` endpoint.

 ### How it's built